obenland/the-bootstrap/readme.txt

 Please note:

 Due to design restrictions in Bootstrap, the navigation menu can only be two levels deep, while parent menu items only serves as a headline for the child menu items and can not be accessed over the navigation menu.
+The Footer Menu is best suitable for short menues with just a few links.
+It replaces the credits section, once a menu has been assigned to the location.
+It will hold only top level nav items.

 = License =